guitarvydas/Demo-20240523/script.md

   - not shown: multiple inputs and outputs, feedback, connection directions (down/up/across/through)
   - this is an implementation technique rather than advocacy for node-and-arrow
   - no prior art - to my knowledge, all existing DPLs are based on synchronous implementations, this technique is fundamentally different

+# slide 7 Demo Part 1 Sequetial Flow

+# slide 8 Demo Part 2 Parallel Flow

+# slide 9 Demo Part 3 XML, JSON, Run
+What's going on underneath the hood?

+Draw.io saves diagrams in XML format.

+We use an XML parser to inhale the XML and to exhale only the semantically interesting information as JSON.
+I'm working on doing this with OhmJS instead of using an XML parser library.

+Then, we inhale the JSON, create a dictionary of templates, instantiate the system and run it.
+I'm working on a variation that transpiles the system into raw Python.

+# slide 10 Practical Example
+This diagram contains the niggly details for implementing `t2t`.

+The first parser transpiles RWR code into JavaScript and feeds it to the second parser.

+OMeta2 was developed at VPRI for creating many DSLs.
+OhmJS is an descendant of OMeta2.
+Text-to-text translation is so simple that it doesn't need the full power of even OhmJS.

+# Slide 11 The End
+DaS and 0D ideas are being used in production by Kagi.com